 7. Concrete Works

-8. Final Works
+8. Final Works (You are here)

 In preparation for settlement, it’s important that you consult with your bank or financial lender to obtain formal approval, and legal representation to confirm that all your documentation is in order.

 Note: Timing is critical.
 Formal finance approvals are valid for 3 months before settlement.
 Due to COVID-19 the banks are experiencing delays of 2-4 weeks in processing finance, so it’s important to talk to your lender about timings.